jgillick/LendingClubAutoInvestor/README.rst

     // The maximum average interest rate portfolio that you will accept "maxPercent": 19,

-    // The named portfolio to put all new investments in (Only alphanumeric, spaces , _ - # and . are allowed.)
+    // The named portfolio to put all new investments in
+    // (only alphanumeric, spaces , _ - # and . are allowed)
     "portfolio": "Autoinvested",

     // Advanced filters